 Why are card games so widely spread and popular?
 First, because the rules of many games are quite simple, the deck can easily be taken anywhere, card games are played to fill in time.
 Psychologically playing cards help to relax and spend some time with friends.

-Are you ready to join the multimillion army of the card games fans?
-Then, welcome to this tab, where you can play two most popular games: blackjack (5 versions) and poker (3 versions)!
-Moreover, you can surely try the free games before betting any money.
+Are you ready to join the multimillion army of card games fans?
+Then, welcome to this tab, where you can play the two most popular games!
+Moreover, you can surely try free games before betting any money.

 Free card games